 Create a map

-Maps let you show your data directly on a map - either as colored regions, individual points, or density heatmaps.
+Maps let you show your data directly on a map - either as colored regions, individual points, or heatmaps.

-Each layer type helps tell a different story:
+Each layer type helps visualize different information:

-• Area maps are ideal for comparing values by region.
+• Area maps are ideal for comparing values by region

-• Scatter maps highlight individual locations.
+• Scatter maps highlight individual locations

-• Heatmaps reveal concentration or intensity.
+• Heatmaps show concentration or intensity

 1

-Upload a dataset with geometry
+Upload a dataset with geographic information

-• Go to your solution and follow the steps in the Create dataset article.
+• Go to your solution and follow the steps in the article Create dataset

 • Upload a .geojson file (for shapes) or .json file with GeoJSON-style points.
+Learn more about GeoJSON and JSON here

-You can check the result by opening the dataset in Explore data—the geometry column will appear in column "geom" as structured data (e.g. { "type": "Polygon", ... }) or binary representation of the data (e.g. BQQAAROVNB+jFSQ...).
+You can check the result by opening the dataset in Explore data - the geographic information appears in the geometry or geom column as structured data (e.g. { "type": "Polygon", ... }) or binary representation of the data (e.g. BQQAAROVNB+jFSQ...).

-Join another dataset
+Join dataset

-1. Click + Join dataset.
+1. Click + Join dataset

-2. Choose the dataset to join (e.g. audit results, statistics).
+2. Choose the dataset to join (e.g. audit results, statistics)

-3. Select the matching column (e.g. Gemeinde_name, Schluessel_gesamt, or district ID).
+3. Select the matching column (e.g. Gemeinde_name, Schluessel_gesamt, or district ID)

 2

-Selecting columns
+Define columns

-• a label or region name column (for context);
+• a label or region name column (for context)

-• one or more numeric metrics to visualize.
+• one or more numeric metrics to visualize

 Column type